Back to home

 Anime portrait example:

-Same person as reference, anime style, clean line art, soft rim lighting, vibrant colors, preserve face likeness, high detail.
+Same person as reference, anime style, clean line art, soft rim lighting, vibrant colors, preserve face likeness, high detail, 1:1 avatar composition.

 Cyberpunk city example:

-Same street composition, cyberpunk style, neon signs, wet pavement reflections, high contrast, magenta and cyan palette, cinematic night.
+Same street composition as reference, cyberpunk style, neon signs, wet pavement reflections, high contrast, magenta and cyan palette, cinematic night, preserve building layout.

 4. Generate 3–5 variants; compare identity and style strength